 People with significant eye diseases such as cataracts or uveitis will not be operated on.
 Pregnant women are not suitable for this surgery, because during pregnancy there may be changes in the prescription.

 2. HOW IS THE ICL LENS IMPLANTED?

 The ICL lens allows the implantation of an intraocular lens using the following steps.

-- The first step is to disinfect the area that will be operated on.
+- The first step is to disinfect the operating area.

-- We prepare the surgical field and proceed to anaesthetise the area through the topical use of drops.
-We do not need any other type of anaesthesia in most of our surgeries.
+- We prepare the surgical field and proceed to anesthesia of the area using topical drops.
+We do not require any other type of anesthesia in most of our surgeries.

 - The ICL is placed in an injector capable of passing the lens through a 2.8 mm incision.

-- A cannula with anaesthetic solution is introduced into the anterior chamber.
+- A cannula with anesthetic solution is inserted into the anterior chamber.

-- Subsequently, a dense substance (hyaluronic acid) is introduced in order to allow the anterior chamber to be able to manoeuvre with sufficient safety.
+- Subsequently, a dense substance (hyaluronic acid) is introduced in order to maintain the anterior chamber in order to be able to manoeuvre with sufficient safety.

-- The injector is placed over the edge of the incision to inject the ICL into the interior of the eye.
+- The injector is placed over the edge of the incision to inject the ICL into the inside of the eye.

-- With the help of a manipulator, the ICL is placed in the desired position with the haptics behind the iris.
+- With the aid of a manipulator, the ICL has just been placed in the desired position with the haptics behind the iris.

-- All possible remains are cleaned, through an irrigation-aspiration cannula connected to the phacoemulsifier.
+- All possible remains are cleaned by means of an irrigation-suction cannula connected to the phacoemulsifier.

-- The incisions are self-healing without the need for stitches.
+- The incisions are self-sealing without the need for sutures.

 - Antibiotic and anti-inflammatory drops are instilled.

 3. WHAT ARE THE GENERAL CARE INSTRUCTIONS AFTER REFRACTIVE SURGERY?

 After refractive surgery with the implant of intraocular lenses you must follow these instructions.